 Suggestion: Go to your local thrift store (Goodwill, Salvation Army).
-Find a pair of shoes or kinky boots that fit, with the highest heels that you can manage.
-(For me, that's about 2 inches!)
+Find a pair of shoes or kinky boots that fit.
 Decide what will be 'broken:' the heel, a strap, or a zipper.
-Then paint the shoes bright red (or pink, purple, or chartreuse.)
-It would be nice if you can find a similar shoe to use as a stand-in for the broken one.
+You may want to paint the shoes a bright color.
+Also, it would be nice to find a similar shoe to use as a stand-in for the broken one.
 The stand-in shoe doesn't have to fit you.

 Setting: In a shoe store.
-A bench, a chair, some shoeboxes.
+There is a bench, a chair, some shoeboxes.